 This method is much much quicker, but it can produce frizz if not done properly.
 I got my diffuser from Amazon and it’s amazing.

-It’s called the Hairizone Universal Diffuser and it’s cheap, sturdy and fits almost any hairdryer.
+It’s called the Hairizone Universal Diffuser and it’s cheap, sturdy, and fits almost any hairdryer.

-You should never diffuse your hair more than 90% dry.
+Note that you should never diffuse your hair more than 90% dry.

 Let it rest for the last 10% and once it has dried, break your cast using your hands to scrunch your hair.
 It is an extremely satisfying feeling!